LSU vs. Auburn NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- LSU has combined with its opponents to score more than 53.5 points just twice this season.
+- LSU has combined with its opponents to score more than 54.5 points just two times this season.

+- Auburn's games have gone over 54.5 points in three of four chances this season.

-- The two teams combine to average 78.5 points per game, 25.0 more than the over/under in this contest.
+- The two teams combine to score 78.5 points per game, 24.0 more than the total in this contest.

-- The 38.3 combined points per game that these two squads have allowed this season are 15.2 fewer than the 53.5 total in this contest.
+- These two squads combine to surrender 38.3 points per game, 16.2 fewer than this contest's over/under.

 LSU Stats and Trends

-- The LSU Tigers have covered the spread once this season when favored by 3.5 points or more (in three chances).
+- This season, the LSU Tigers have just one against the spread win in three games as a favorite of 3.5 points or more.

-- LSU's games this year have hit the over on one of four set point totals (25%).
+- LSU's games this year have eclipsed the over/under one time in four opportunities (25%).

-- LSU is 2-2 against the spread and 3-1 overall when the team churns out more than 286.0 yards.
+- In games that LSU churns out more than 286.0 yards, the team is 2-2 against the spread and 3-1 overall.

-- The LSU Tigers have turned the ball over three times this season, one fewer than the Auburn Tigers have forced (4).
+- This year, the LSU Tigers have three turnovers, one fewer than the Auburn Tigers have takeaways (4).

 - Find the latest spread and moneyline odds for LSU at SISportsbook.